wdi-sf-fall/notes/week_02_functional_programming/day_04_inheritance_and_oo_design/dusk_oo_design/README.md

 OO Analysis and Design aims to create a model of the system's functional requirements that is independent of implementation.
 Requirements are organized around objects.
 Objects integrate both behavior -> `methods` and state -> `instance variables` or `properties`.
 They are modeled after the real world objects that the system interacts with.

-###Quick review:

-- What's an object, what's a class / prototype?
-- What's inheritance?

-Let's explore the process of designing an object-oriented (OO) application.

 ###Condensed OO Design steps: